Groupon’s billionaire cofounder Eric Lefkofsky just raised $70 million for his new company

 Talking with the Chicago Tribune last year, Lefkofsky explained that he first gravitated to the idea after his wife successfully battled breast cancer several years ago.
 He said that during her treatment period, he found hospitals as far behind in their use of data as small merchants had been before the advent of Groupon.

-Though Tempus faces plenty of competition, it’s also chasing after a fast-growing and potentially highly lucrative market, too.
+Though Tempus faces plenty of competition, it’s chasing after a fast-growing and potentially highly lucrative market, too.
 The market for cancer and tumor profiling will reach roughly $60 billion within five years, according to some estimates.

 Lefkofsky — who is reportedly worth $2.2 billion — needn’t think twice about his reputation, if he ever did.
-Still, given the high profile of Groupon and the controversy its rise and subsequent slide attracted, one imagines that so dramatically switching gears might also have appealed to Lefkofsky.
+Still, given the high profile of Groupon and the controversy its rise and subsequent slide attracted, one imagines that switching gears might also have appealed to Lefkofsky.
 Though he’s surely proud of Groupon, there’s nothing like creating another successful endeavor to remind people that you can.Featured Image: Bloomberg / Contributor/Getty Images

 0